sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Tables_input_tables_use_cases/input_tables_use_cases.md

 status: Published
 feedback link: https://github.com/sigmacomputing/sigmaquickstarts/issues
 tags: default
-lastUpdated: 2023-06-02
+lastUpdated: 2024-07-24

 # Sigma Input Tables: Use Cases

 ## Overview
 Duration: 5

-This QuickStart **QS** provides an overview and the steps required to recreate three unique use cases that leverage Sigma Input Tables.
+This QuickStart **QS** provides an overview and the steps required to recreate three unique use cases that leverage Sigma input tables.

-Input Tables are Sigma-managed warehouse tables, through which users can add their own data and integrate into their own analysis.
+input tables are Sigma-managed warehouse tables, through which users can add their own data and integrate into their own analysis.

 <aside class="postive">
-<strong>WHY USE INPUT TABLES?</strong><br> With Input Tables, what you build in Sigma changes from one-way transformations of raw data (traditional BI) into a bi-directional data analysis platform.
-Input Tables give users the power to augment, adjust, interact and create "what-if" scenarios in real-time, without changing the source data.
+<strong>Why use input tables?</strong><br> With input tables, what you build in Sigma changes from one-way transformations of raw data (traditional BI) into a bi-directional data analysis platform. input tables give users the power to augment, adjust, interact and create "what-if" scenarios in real-time, without changing the source data.
 </aside>

 When data isn’t in the warehouse, it usually requires a cumbersome technical and people process to ETL data into the warehouse.
 Now users who need to add data to the warehouse are able to do so directly.

-Sigma customers already use Input Tables for:
+Sigma customers already use input tables for:
 <ul>
   <li>Manual data entry of key values</li>
   <li>Analytic Modeling